Ensembles dedicated to students at every level

 •Harmonia rehearses at the Marietta Performing Arts Center on Sunday from 1:30-3:00PM

 Camerata is the first full symphonic ensemble and consists of strings, winds, and brass.
 This full orchestra introduces aspects of performing larger-scale repertoire consisting of both educational works and also arrangements of larger standard classical works.
-For most students, this will be their first experience playing in full symphony.
-They will be exposed to the different instrument families first hand and will be able to experience the excitement as well as be able to acclimate to the differences of playing in a full orchestra compared to a string orchestra.
+For most students, this will be their first experience playing in a full symphony.
+And as such, this ensemble rehearses strings and winds separate for the first half of rehearsal to focus on instrument-specific music making, and then for the second half all instruments join together.
+Students will be exposed to the different instrument families first hand and will be able to experience the excitement as well as be able to acclimate to the differences of playing in a full orchestra.

 Camerata strings are generally playing 2 or 3 octave scales (up to 5th position) and solos from Suzuki books 3 and 4.
 They are starting to establish vibrato.
 Camerata winds are generally comfortable in keys from 4 flats to 2 sharps, know the difference between concert and written pitch, and can play a two-octave chromatic scale.
 Camerata brass are also generally comfortable in keys from 4 flats to 2 sharps, know the difference between concert and written pitch, and are developing their two-octave chromatic scale.

 • Camerata rehearses at the Marietta Performing Arts Center on Sunday from 1:00-3:00PM